All Recipes Comfort Food Dinner Sauce

 How do I make this sauce gluten-free?

-Can I add other vegetables to the sauce?
+Can I add anything to the sauce?

 What can I use instead of red wine?

-How do I make the sauce thicker?
+How can I thicken the sauce up?

-Can I add fresh herbs?
+Can I add fresh herbs to that?